a1rmanTomer/green-github/readme.md

 ## About

-- Automated script to spam your git repo with 202 (runtimes\*2) commits, in order for the profile contributions to become greener.
+- Automated script to spam your git repo with (runtimes \* 2) commits, in order for the profile contributions to become greener.

 ## TBD